 Mountain landscape formed by water, wind and ice

-» read more about the region Nereidum Montes mountain range
+» read more about the Nereidum Montes region on Mars

 The Nereidum Montes are part of the northern rim of the Argyre Planitia basin.
 With a diameter of 1800 kilometers and a depth of up to five kilometers, Argyre is the second largest impact basin on Mars (the largest is Hellas Planitia).
 Similar to the Alps on Earth, the mountain range of the Nereidum Montes extends in an elongated arc over 1100 kilometers parallel to the basin rim.
 Individual mountain massifs are, as in Europe's high mountains, up to four thousand meters high.